Richard Grosvenor, 1st Earl Grosvenor: Political career

-Personal interests
+Personal life

-Otherwise, Grosvenor was interested in the acquisition of art and in horse racing with Potoooooooo.
+Grosvenor was interested in the acquisition of art, as well as Thoroughbred horse racing and horse breeding.
+He bred several Thoroughbred racehorses, including Medley (1776 – 1792), whom Grosvenor subsequently sold to Sir John Lade; he also purchased the racehorses and stallions Gimcrack in 1771, and Potoooooooo ("Pot-8-Os") in 1778, the latter at the 1200 Guineas Stakes.
+Grosvenor also owned the racehorses Mambrino (b.
+1768), Protector (b.
+1770), Sweet William (b.
+1768), and Sweetbriar (b.
+1769), as well as bred Rhadamanthus (b.
+1787), who was sold to William Frisby by 1795; Daedalus (b.
+1791), whom Grosvenor sold to a "Mr. A. Bayton" at the end of 1794; et al.

 He was also the principal patron of the satirist and journalist William Gifford.
 For his art collection he acquired works from Italy, and also bought paintings from Benjamin West (including his painting of The Death of General Wolfe), Thomas Gainsborough, Richard Wilson and George Stubbs.
 In 1788 a collection of literary pieces composed at Eaton was published as The Eaton Chronicle, or The Salt-Box.
 Grosvenor was appointed as a Fellow of the Royal Society in 1777.
 To breed his race horses Grosvenor established studs at Wallasey and at Eaton.
 His horses won the Derby on three occasions and the Oaks six times.
 His racing silks were yellow, with a black cap.

 In the 1760s, Grosvenor occupied Aubrey House, in the Campden Hill area of Holland Park.
 A London County Council blue plaque commemorates Grosvenor and other residents of the house.

-Family
+Family and death

 On 19 July 1764 Grosvenor married Henrietta Vernon, daughter of Henry Vernon of Hilton Park, Staffordshire; they had four sons.
 However, the marriage was not happy, and Henrietta had an affair with Henry, Duke of Cumberland, the younger brother of George III.
 The couple were discovered in flagrante delicto in 1769, which led to Grosvenor bringing an action against the Duke for "criminal conversation" (that is, adultery).
 He was awarded damages of £10,000, which together with costs, amounted to an award of £13,000 (£ in 2015).
 But Grosvenor was also known to be guilty of adultery himself, regularly seeking out prostitutes around Leicester Square, so he could not sue for divorce.
 The couple separated and he settled an annual allowance of £1,200 (£ in 2015) on his estranged wife, who entered the demi-monde and was a leading member of The New Female Coterie.